JulianBierbaum/license-plate-system/README.md

 All service images are production-ready and can be deployed without modifying the service code.

 Steps:
-1. Build images and push them to a docker registry if deployment is on a different machine.
+1. Build images and push them to a docker registry via the `build.sh` script if deployment is on a different machine.
+2. The provided `docker-compose.prod.yaml` file is modified for production needs and uses docker-registry images
 2. Define Service Dependencies.
-You can use the provided `docker-compose.yaml` file and modify it for production needs or use a different container orchestrator (e.g. k8s).
+You can use the provided file and modify it for production needs or use a different container orchestrator (e.g. k8s).
 3. Ensure the required env variables are set in the production environment
 4. Deploy System